Skyscanner/backpack-foundations/README.md

 These packages inherit the `bpk-foundations-common` tokens and export them through each `aliases.json` file, so they can be added to the platform alongside their specific tokens.

-### `bpk-svgs`

-This package contains all of Backpack's SVGs, just split from the main Backpack web repo.

 ## Usage

 ### Installing packages